pubkey/rxdb/docs-src/docs/articles/json-database.md

 ## RxDB in Node.js
 Node.js developers can also benefit from RxDB's capabilities.
-By integrating RxDB into your Node.js applications, you can harness the power of a NoSQL JSON database to efficiently manage your data on the server-side.
+By integrating RxDB into your Node.js applications, you can harness the power of a NoSQL JSON db to efficiently manage your data on the server-side.
 RxDB's flexibility, performance, and essential features are equally valuable in server-side development.
 [Read more about RxDB+Node.js](../nodejs-database.md).

 ## RxDB to store JSON documents in React Native